Release Notes#

 To create a new workspace with a Jupyter Notebook, click New Workspace on the Workspaces page and select a Jupyter Notebook on the Examples tab.

-For a more integrated experience, Jupyter Notebooks are available together with Ocean code examples on the Code Examples and Notebooks page.
+For a more integrated experience, Jupyter Notebooks are available together with Ocean software code examples on the Code Examples and Notebooks page.

 To filter on Jupyter Notebooks, select Jupyter Notebook in the Format filter.